cookandcode/timeline_plugin/README.md

 # TODO

-- Show the image (see pattern svg to set a background in rect element)
 - Refacto the code
 - Add show date on scroll
 - Add the possibility to personalize the timeline easily !
 (Attribute in html for example)